ChrisCavs/aimless.js/README.md

 ## Using Custom PRNG

-Aimless.js is compatible with any custom PRNG that returns a number between 0 and 1 inclusively.
+Aimless.js is compatible with any custom PRNG that returns a number `num >= 0` and `num < 1`.
 Every function accepts an `engine` to be used.
-Every function will default to using `Math.random` if no `engine` is provided.
+Every function will default to using the provided `defaultEngine` if no `engine` is provided.
+The `defaultEngine` uses `crypto.getrandomvalues` when available, with a fallback of `Math.random`.

 ```es6
 import { bool } from 'aimless.js'